ethereum-optimism/developers/community/support/community-todo.md

 - [NumbaNERDs](https://community.optimism.io/docs/contribute/contribution-path/numbaNERDs/) program is designed to ensure that there is always high quality analytics and transparency around grant spending for delegates.
 - [Governance delegates](https://community.optimism.io/docs/governance/delegate/) play an active role in Token House governance.
 - [Governance citizens](https://community.optimism.io/docs/governance/citizens-house/#) plan an active role in Citizen House governance.
-- [Translators](https://community.optimism.io/docs/contribute/contribution-path/translators/#) help us truly decentalize by helping us embrace the diversity of our community.
+- [Translators](https://community.optimism.io/docs/contribute/contribution-path/translators/#) help us truly decentralize by helping us embrace the diversity of our community.
 - The [TechNERDs](https://community.optimism.io/docs/contribute/contribution-path/techNERDs/) program is designed to improve the technical support available to developers in the Optimism Ecosystem.

 ### TechNERDs and Developer Support